Ladeklubben/app/README.md

 1. Run `npm run tauri android dev`

 Hot Module Reloading does not seem to work on the USB android device, so for developing it is best to use the desktop application from Step 2, and then once in a while check how it looks on Android.

+# Troubleshooting
+- If your device doesn't come up when you run `adb devices`, try to restart the adb server with `adb kill-server && adb devices`